justincbagley/justincbagley.github.io/pages/research.md

 factors (biogeography) and range dynamics, niche evolution, reproductive isolation, as well as the evolution of neutral and adaptive genetic variation in the context of demographic history.
 I have become interested in the ways in which plant versus animal systems can reveal different aspects of the speciation process.

-Our current projects on southwestern white pine (_Pinus strobiformis_) highlight the role of hybridization and extrinsic factors during ecological speciation, and we are also using genome scan and environmental association analyses to understand local adaptation to climatic gradients and challenging environments (high elevation) in this system, with important implications for understanding tree responses to climate change.
+Our current projects on [southwestern white pine](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14505) (_Pinus strobiformis_) highlight the role of hybridization and extrinsic factors during ecological speciation.
+We are also using genome scan and environmental association analyses to understand local adaptation to climatic gradients and challenging environments (high elevation) in this system, with important implications for understanding tree responses to _climate change_.
-By contrast, some Neotropical fish lineages that I have studied (e.g. livebearers) are more predisposed to speciation through intrinsic pre- or postmating isolation, and exhibit presumed niche conservatism but a high degree of phenotypic variation.
-I am eager to develop future projects expanding on these two avenues of research.
+By contrast, some Neotropical fish lineages that I have studied (e.g. livebearers; Poeciliidae) are more predisposed to speciation through intrinsic pre- or postmating isolation, and exhibit presumed niche conservatism but a high degree of phenotypic variation.
+I am eager to develop future projects expanding my speciation and adaptation work along these two avenues of research.

 <font size="-1"><a href="#top">top</a></font>